btj/jlearner/jlearner_language.md

 - the *block statements*, of the form `{ Statements }`, where `Statements` is a sequence of zero or more statements
 - the *return statements*, of the form `return;` or `return Expression;`
 - the *assert statements*, of the form `assert Expression;`

+Execution of a local variable declaration statement `T X = E;` first evaluates *initializer* E to a value V (which must be of type T), and then adds a new local variable named X to the active activation record's variable environment, initialized with V.

+Execution of a local variable declaration statement `T[] X = {Expressions};` first evaluates `Expressions`, from left to right, to a sequence of values Vs, then creates a new array A in the heap with element type T and length N equal to the number of values, then initializes each component of A with the corresponding value from Vs, and then adds a new local variable named X to the active activation record's variable environment, initialized with a reference to A.

+Execution of an expression statement `E;` evaluates E.

+Execution of an if statement `if (E) S` first evaluates E to a Boolean value V. If V is `true`, it then executes `S`.

+Execution of an if statement `if (E) S1 else S2` first evaluates E to a Boolean value V. If V is `true`, it then executes `S1`; otherwise, it then executes `S2`.

+Execution of a while statement `while (E) S` first evaluates E to a Boolean value V. If V is `true`, it then executes `S` and `while (E) S`, in that order.

+Execution of a for statement `for (Init; Cond; Update) S` is equivalent to execution of a block `{ Init; while (Cond) { S Update; } }`.

+Execution of a block statement `{ Statements }` executes the given statements, from left to right, and then removes all local variables from the active activation record's variable environment that were added since the start of the execution of the block.

+Execution of a return statement `return;` causes the active method activation to finish without a result value.
+Execution of a return statement `return E;` first evaluates E to a value V and then causes the active method activation to finish with result value V.

+Execution of an assert statement `assert E;` evaluates E to a value, which must be the value `true`.